quintessence/interview-aiven/README.md

 # The Data: Steam Data Via Kaggle

-I am using a 640 MB dataset from Kaggle to do this project.
+I am using a 640 MB dataset from Kaggle to do this project: [Steam Data by Souyama](https://www.kaggle.com/datasets/souyama/steam-dataset).

+## The Upload

+Hit a few snags with this, as the Python Opensearch library doesn't appear to be fully compatible with Python3.
+Since Python2 is EOL, switching tactics to Golang.
+I made a note about the Python library as that might be worth a deeper analysis and (re-)?opening one of their tickets on this issue.